eclipse-opendut/opendut/doc/src/user-manual/test-execution.md

 Note that the execution of executors is only triggered by deploying the cluster.

 ## Test Execution using CLEO
-In CLEO, test executors can be configured either by passing all configuration parameters as command line arguments or by providing a JSON-formatted configuration file.
+In CLEO, test executors can be configured either by passing all configuration parameters as command line arguments...

     $ opendut-cleo create container-executor --help
-    Create a container executor.
-Parameters can either be provided as individual arguments or by means of a JSON-formatted configuration file
+    Create a container executor using command-line arguments

-    Usage: opendut-cleo create container-executor [OPTIONS]
+    Usage: opendut-cleo create container-executor [OPTIONS] --peer-id <PEER_ID> --engine <ENGINE> --image <IMAGE>

     Options:
         --peer-id <PEER_ID>          ID of the peer to add the container executor to